-The Harrison Libraries offer electronic and hardcopy course reserves so faculty may set aside specific materials to be readily available for students throughout the semester.
+The Harrison Libraries offer hardcopy and electronic course reserves so faculty may set aside specific materials to be readily available for students throughout the semester.

-- Physical items—books, scores, CDs or LPs, and DVDs or videos.
+- Physical items—books, scores, CDs, LPs, DVDs and VHS.

 - Available at the Circulation Desks of both Libraries.

-- Reserve materials are available for use only in the library and have time-use restrictions at the discretion of the professor (normally two hours).
+- Reserve materials are available for use only in the library and have time-use restrictions at the discretion of the professor (normally two or four hours).

-- There is a $5.00 per item per day fee for materials taken from the library.
+- There is a $1.00 per hour per item fee for materials returned late.

 - A University ID is required to borrow reserve materials.